 Here at Stirling, your health and wellbeing are extremely important to us.
 That's why we've set up a quick guide to walk you through healthcare in the UK and various support services.

-If you're an EEA resident, obtain a European Health Insurance Card before leaving your country.
+If you're an European Economic Area (EEA) resident, obtain a European Health Insurance Card before leaving your country.

 If you have an ongoing condition, discuss your plans with your doctor at home before you travel.